 These findings underscore a significant fact about family life: Time spent together — even for a few minutes throughout a day — can be enough for parents to create special ties to and long-lasting memories for and with their children.

-I recently updated Little Things Long Remembered: Making Your Children Feel Special Every Day as a way for parents to feed their children’s memory banks simply.
+I updated Little Things Long Remembered: Making Your Children Feel Special Every Day as a way for parents to feed their children’s memory banks simply.
 It makes the most of the mundane by showing today’s time-strapped parents how to start traditions and make memories without “going to extremes.”
 Here, eight ideas adapted from the new edition:

 1. Shoe Store.
 Designate a handy chair or step near the door for tying shoelaces, securing Velcro closures, or pulling on boots.
 Call it the “shoe store” and invite your children in.
 This will speed up getting ready and they will remember it as going to the “shoe store.”